ShivamSoni20/sol-gift/README.md

 SolGift is a full-stack Solana application that revolutionizes gift cards by combining NFT technology with secure escrow mechanisms.
 The platform enables businesses and individuals to issue digital gift cards that are transferable, redeemable, and backed by real value locked on-chain.

-**✨ Latest Update**: Enhanced UI with fully responsive design, modern animations, and improved mobile experience across all devices.
+**✨ Latest Update**: Dark mode support with theme toggle, animated WarpBackground on dashboard, and enhanced UI with fully responsive design across all devices.

 ### Key Features